 Website: Beinecke Scholarship Program

-Beinecke Scholars receive a total of $34,000 in support of their graduate education.
-The initial payment of $4,000 is awarded directly to the student prior to entering graduate school.
-This award is intended to offset the costs associated with the graduate application process and to pay for travel expenses directly related to the start of graduated school.
-While in graduate school, a Beinecke Scholar will receive an additional $30,000 in support.
-These funds are awarded as a supplement to support provided by the graduate school and the award may be spread over up to five years to comply with institutional limits on the total amount of a student's annual award.
+Each scholar receives $5,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
 There are no geographic restrictions on the use of the scholarship, and recipients are allowed to supplement the award with other scholarships, assistantships and research grants.
 Scholars are encouraged to begin graduated study as soon as possible following graduation from college, and must utilize all of the funding within five years of completion of undergraduate studies.

 To be eligible for a Beinecke Scholarship, a student must: